Ceqell/pdf-duplicator/README.md

 # Project Moved ⚠️

-**"PDF Duplicator" has been renamed to "PDF Duplicator & Combiner".**
+**"pdf-duplicator" has been renamed to "pdf-duplicator-combiner".**

 This project has moved to a new home; all future updates, bug fixes, and new features will be published in the new repository :)